 Shares commence trading ex-dividend: 9 January 2019

 Dividends payable to shareholders on the South African register will be paid in South African Rand and all dividends attributable to holders of the ADR shares on the NYSE will be dealt with in accordance with their custody agreements in place with their local custodian.

 Certificated shareholders who previously held their shares on the UK register, which has subsequently been discontinued, shall be paid in Pounds Sterling at the ruling exchange rate at the time.

 All shareholders need to ensure that their current bank mandates with their service providers are up to date.
 Furthermore, shareholders who have not yet done so, should submit their service providers with their tax numbers and other relevant information for dividend tax purposes.
 Where shareholders qualify for withholding tax exemptions they need to ensure that such exemption applications have been lodged with their service providers.

-Share certificate will not be dematerialised or rematerialised from 11 January 2017 to 13 January 2017, both days inclusive.
+Share certificates will not be dematerialised or rematerialised from 9 January 2019 to 11 January 2019, both days inclusive.